 Next, there is a text field intended to let the user enter a message to be sent to one of his or her buddies.
 Below this there is a pop-up menu labeled "Buddy Name".
-The menu will include the names of the user's buddies.
+The menu is intended to include the names of the user's buddies.
+This menu will initially be empty.
+The processes used to add buddy names to the menu are described below.

 Once a message has been entered and a buddy selected from the buddy menu, the user can send the message by clicking on the "Send Message" button.
+In addition, to provide a more convenient interface, your program should also send a message if the user presses the return key while typing in the message field.